Shaka-Labs/ACT/README.md

 We are sharing the repo so anyone (non-experts included) can train a robot policy after a few teleoperated demonstraions.

+The sorting task in the video was trained with less than 30 demonstrations on an RTX 3080 and took less than 30min.

 ## AI training
 ### Setup
 Create conda environment